Salary Raise Calculator

 How to find your raise percentage from two salaries

 If you know the old and new figure but need the percentage: Raise% = (New − Old) ÷ Old × 100.
 Going from $58,000 to $62,500: ($62,500 − $58,000) ÷ $58,000 × 100 = 7.76%.
-This is the same formula used by the percentage change calculator, which works for any type of increase or decrease.
+This is the same formula used by the profit margin calculator when measuring how much revenue has grown after a cost change.

 What counts as a good salary raise?